yy4382/s3-image-port/docs/guide/for-cloudflare-r2.md

 ### Exposing as a Cloudflare-Managed Subdomain

-- Go to [Cloudflare dashboard](https://dash.cloudflare.com/) and select R2 on the left;
+- Go to [Cloudflare dashboard](https://dash.cloudflare.com/) and select R2 on the left.
-- Select the storage bucket you just created;
+- Select the storage bucket you just created.
-- Click `Settings`, and to the right of the `R2.dev subdomain` of the `Public access` board, click `Allow Access`, and type `allow` to confirm permission;
+- Click `Settings`, and to the right of the `R2.dev subdomain` of the `Public access` board, click `Allow Access`, and type `allow` to confirm permission.
 - The `Public R2.dev Bucket URL` is now your `Public URL`.

 For more information, see [Public buckets - Cloudflare R2 docs](https://developers.cloudflare.com/r2/buckets/public-buckets/)

 ### Exposing as a Custom Domain

-- Go to [Cloudflare dashboard](https://dash.cloudflare.com/) and select R2 on the left;
+- Go to [Cloudflare dashboard](https://dash.cloudflare.com/) and select R2 on the left.
-- Select the storage bucket you just created;
+- Select the storage bucket you just created.
 - Click `Settings`, and click the "Connect Domain" button on the right side of the "Custom Domains" title
 - Use a subdomain of your domain hosted on Cloudflare.
 For example, I'm using `i.yfi.moe` for my domain `yfi.moe`.
 - That's it!
 Now your Public URL is `https://i.yfi.moe` or whatever you set it to be.